 - R1.
-To include all stakeholders in the monitoring and self-evaluation process - R2.
-Reduce the use of printed templates and ensure a suitable level of challenge during activities
+Include all stakeholder in the monitoring and self-evaluation process - R2.
+Reduce the use of printed templates in order to ensure a suitable level of challenge in extended writing across the curriculum

 What happens next

 The school will draw up an action plan to address the recommendations from the inspection.